nicholaswmin/dyno/README.md

 It's original purpose was for benchmarking a module prototype that heavily interacts with a data store over a network.

-It's not meant for side-to-side benchmarking of synchronous code, [Google's Tachometer][tachometer] being a much better fit.
+It's not meant for side-by-side benchmarking of synchronous code, [Google's Tachometer][tachometer] being a much better fit.

 ## Tests